 The answer is simple 一 functionality, security and support.
 All the Java Development Kits, including Oracle Java SE, are based on OpenJDK.
 They all can run the Java code just the way it is intended to run, and they are similar when everything is working fine.
 The differences arise when something is wrong.

 If you use the OpenJDK in enterprise and you face the problem, you need experts to deal with it.
 You either have to keep your own team dedicated to maintaining the stability of OpenJDK (which is costly and not always necessary) or contact the people who can help.
 In the case of OpenJDK, you need to go through all the channels described earlier to fix the bug or to get the answer and wait in line.

 Now, the vendors are there to help their clients.
 Some of them do that efficiently and fast, some demand you first speak with the managers and lawyers, taking your time and making you lose money.
 We in BellSoft strive to provide you with high-powered support with a response time as fast as 1 hour and the extended support timeline for older Java versions, including 6 & 7.

 Other advantages of OpenJDK builds like Liberica JDK are the additional security enhancements and functionality that make your applications even safer.
-Click the button below and we will send you a white paper on Liberica JDK to answer all the questions you might have.
+Click the button below to get a comprehensive summary of Liberica JDK features.

 OpenJDK is an amazing platform for app development and it only gets better with age!